nh6574/JokerDisplay/README.md

 ## Mod Support

-This mod only supports vanilla jokers but you can add support for it in your mod by defining how the display should look.
+This mod only supports vanilla jokers but you can add support for it in your own mod by defining how the display should look.

 Check out the [wiki](https://github.com/nh6574/JokerDisplay/wiki) for API documentation.